hydraulic-software/conveyor/guidebook/docs/configs/keys-and-certificates.md

 ![App Store Connect API Key example](app-store-connect-key.png)

 ### Via app specific password

-Alternatively, you can use the older authentication system via app specific passwords:
+Alternatively, you can use the older authentication system via app specific passwords.
+This approach isn't recommended as it uses an undocumented protocol:

 ```hocon
 app {
   mac {